-Cytoplasm Extended-Watershed.
+Cytoplasm Extended-Watershed

 The final extraction of cytoplasm is obtained by applying the watershed to the color gradient image with the previously obtained markers.
-The $\alpha$ parameter is set to 1: the potential function uses only the gradient information which is sufficiently accurate for the growing process.
+The α parameter is set to 1: the potential function uses only the gradient information which is sufficiently accurate for the growing process.
 Each markers are labeled and the region growing process starts until it reaches a gradient maximum.
-The resulting image (Figure 3) is an image of regions giving all the cytoplasm (isolated or clustered).
-This algorithm correctly segments all cells but is unable to segment clusters in distinct cytoplasm if they had to since there is no or few difference in intensity between all the cytoplasm of the cluster.
+The resulting image (Fig. 4) is an image of regions giving all the cytoplasm (isolated or clustered).
+This algorithm correctly segments all cells but is unable to segment distinct cells in clusters since there is no or little difference in intensity between all the cells of the cluster.